CliniQG4QA: Generating Diverse Questions for Domain Adaptation of Clinical Question Answering: Introduction

 In this work, we study the problem of \textit{constructing clinical QA models on new contexts without human-annotated QA pairs} (which is referred to as domain adaptation).
 We assume the availability of a large set of QA pairs on \emph{source} contexts, and our goal is to better answer questions on new documents (\emph{target} contexts\footnote{We use ``new" and ``target" contexts interchangeably.}), where only unlabeled documents are provided.

-To this end, we introduce our framework, \model, which leverages question generation (QG), a recent technique of automatically generating questions from given contexts \citep{du2017learning}, to synthesize clinical QA pairs on target contexts to facilitate the QA model training (Figure~\ref{fig:framework}).
+To this end, we introduce our framework, \model, which leverages question generation (QG), a recent technique of automatically generating questions from given contexts \cite{du2017learning}, to synthesize clinical QA pairs on target contexts to facilitate the QA model training (Figure~\ref{fig:framework}).
 The QG model is built up by reusing the QA pairs on source contexts as training data.
-To apply QG to target contexts, our framework also includes an answer evidence extractor to extract meaningful text spans, which are worthwhile to {ask questions about}, from the clinical documents.
+To apply QG to target contexts, our framework also includes an \textit{answer evidence extractor} (AEE) to extract meaningful text spans, which are worthwhile to {ask questions about}, from the clinical documents.
 Intrinsically, our framework is backed by the observation that questions in the clinical domain generally follow similar patterns even across different contexts, and clinical QG suffers less from the context shift compared with clinical QA.
-This allows us to utilize QG models trained on source clinical contexts to boost QA models on different target contexts.
+This allows us to utilize QG models trained on source clinical contexts to boost QA models on target contexts.

 However, our preliminary studies find that many existing QG models often fall short on generating questions that are \emph{diverse} enough to serve as useful training data for clinical QA models.
-To tackle the problem, we introduce a \emph{question phrase prediction} (QPP) module (Figure~\ref{fig:framework}), which takes an answer evidence as input and sequentially predicts potential question phrases (e.g., ``What treatment'', ``How often'') that signify what types of questions humans would likely ask about the answer evidence.
+To tackle the problem, we introduce a \emph{question phrase prediction} (QPP) module, which takes an answer evidence as input and sequentially predicts potential question phrases (e.g., ``What treatment'', ``How often'') that signify what types of questions humans would likely ask about the answer evidence.
 By directly forcing a QG model to produce specified question phrases in the beginning of the question generation process (both in training and inference), QPP enables diverse questions to be generated.

-We conduct extensive experiments to evaluate \model, using emrQA \citep{pampari2018emrqa} as the source contexts and MIMIC-III \citep{mimiciii} as the target ones.
+Due to the lack of publicly-available clinical QA pairs for our proposed domain adaptation evaluation setting, we ask clinical experts to annotate a new test set on the sampled MIMIC-III \cite{mimiciii} clinical texts.
+We conduct extensive experiments to evaluate \model, using emrQA \cite{pampari2018emrqa} as the source contexts and our annotated MIMIC-III \cite{mimiciii} as the target ones.
 We instantiate our framework with a variety of widely adopted base QG models and base QA models.

-By performing comprehensive analyses, we first show that the proposed QPP module can substantially improve both the generation relevance (up to 8\% absolute BLEU improvement) and diversity (up to 5\% absolute Distinct score gain) of base QG models.
-It encourages the QG models to generate much more diverse types of questions (e.g., ``When'' and ``Why'' questions) to reflect the variations in human-made questions.